False Discovery Variance Reduction in Large Scale Simultaneous Hypothesis Tests: Numerical experiments

 with $\bm\pi = (0.67187, 0.22813, 0.02414, 0.033354, 0.042506)\tp$, and $\psig = 0.1 $.

 In addition to summary statistics such as sample mean and sample SE, density curves also show better stability of the Bayes BH procedure.
-Figure~\ref{fig:strong} displays the kernel smoothing density curves of the FDP and the NTD from several additional sets of simulations with large $\slem(\bm P)$ and small $\tlem(\bm P)$ (transition matrices not shown).
+Figure~\ref{fig:strong} displays the kernel smoothing density curves of the FDP and the NTD from several additional sets of simulations with strong dependence (transition matrices not shown).
 Consistent with the above results, the distribution of the NTD of the Bayes BH procedure is substantially more concentrated than that of the BH procedure.